syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/events.md

 ribbon.appendTo("#ribbon");
 ```

-## Backstage menu events
+## Backstage view events

 ### backStageItemClick

-The `backStageItemClick` event is triggered when backstage item is clicked.
+The `backStageItemClick` event is triggered when backstage item is selected.

 ```js
 var tabs = [{